bucs110FALL22/final-project-bradley-and-joseph/README.md

 ## Testing

 * << Describe your testing strategy for your project. >>
-  #would run the program a lot if there was a bug we would fix it
+  #Ran the program frequently, if there was a bug we would do our best to fix it before moving on or committing.
 ## ATP

 | Step                 |Procedure             |Expected Results                   |